evothreat/VulnSpotter/README.md

 ## Features

 - **Vulnerability Parsing**:
-  - Scans the repository for potentially vulnerable commits using `git-vuln-finder` and categorizes them into projects for further review.
+  - Scans the repository for potentially vulnerable commits using [git-vuln-finder](https://github.com/cve-search/git-vuln-finder) and categorizes them into projects for further review.

 - **Clear Display of Results**:
   - The tool presents identified commits in an easy-to-digest manner, detailing:
     - Referenced CVE entries
-    - Commit messages
+    - Commit message
     - Commit changes with syntax highlighting
+    - Commit history

 - **Display Modes**:
   - View commit changes in two distinct styles: